A quick and easy baked feta appetizer bursting with bright, bold Mediterranean flavors.

 - 10.5 oz Greek feta

-- 2-3 cups cherry tomatoes stemmed or de-stemmed
+- 2-3 cups cherry tomatoes stemmed or left on the vine

 - 1 cup olives